legendary-mich/moonpipe/README.md

 #### Cache in PromiseValves
-The result of a promise can be cached with the `cache: true` param provided to the options.
-Results are cached in a hash map, where by default the pumped value is used as the key.
+The `result` of a Promise can be cached with the `cache: true` param provided to the options.
+Results are cached in a hash map, where by default the pumped `value` is used as the `key`.
 The way the keys are derived can be customized with a custom hash function (see down below).
 ```javascript
 const { MoonPipe } = require('moonpipe')
 const mp = new MoonPipe()